Our promise. We provide a buying advantage with verified reviews and unbiased editorial research.

 UnitedHealthCare is the largest single health care carrier in the United States.
 It currently covers approximately 70 million Americans and contributes large amounts of money to medical research every year.

-- Lots of options: UnitedHealthCare provides a wide range of plan options for individuals, families and employers.
+Lots of options: UnitedHealthCare provides a wide range of plan options for individuals, families and employers.

-- Offers Medicaid plans: Low-income consumers may be able to get Medicaid insurance through UnitedHealthCare.
+Offers Medicaid plans: Low-income consumers may be able to get Medicaid insurance through UnitedHealthCare.

 Offers Medicare Advantage plans: Seniors may be able to get their Medicare insurance through UnitedHealthcare’s Medicare Advantage plans.

-United Health Care Company Profile
+United Health Care Company Information